marcobrianovich/starwars/Adventure1_Children_Of_War.md

 In the days and weeks after the destruction of Hosnian Prime, the First Order's subjugation fleet spreads across the galaxy, with countless warships taking up position in key star systems.
 Two cruisers have taken up position in the strategically important Dajahn system, which is the current base of operation for the player characters (PCs).

-Together, the PCs have decided that they can no longer sit back and watch the galaxy fall to the evil First Order.
+Together, the PCs have decided that they can no longer sit back and watch the galaxy fall to the First Order.
 But how to respond?
 What to do, where to go?
 The obvious thing to do is to join the Resistance, but you can't just sign up, its a secret organisation, afterall.
 So, to start the PCs must find a way to resist on their own.

 ### Adventure Synopis